-The University of Ottawa Heart Institute has an economic interest in the UOHIF as the UOHIF holds resources that are used to benefit the University of Ottawa Heart Institute.
-Included in capital grants receivable is 8,014 (2017 - 25) owing from UOHIF.
-Included in accounts payable is 48 (2017 - 52) owing to UOHIF.
-During the period, the University of Ottawa Heart Institute recorded 27,268 (2017 - 8,040) of funding received or receivable from UOHIF to support clinical programs, equipment purchases, and capital programs.
+The University of Ottawa Heart Institute has an economic interest in UOHIF as UOHIF holds resources that are used to benefit the University of Ottawa Heart Institute.
+During the period, the University of Ottawa Heart Institute recorded \$27,268 (2017 - \$8,040) of funding received from UOHIF to support clinical programs, equipment purchases, and capital programs.

-The University of Ottawa Heart Institute has guaranteed, in the form of a second ranking security in all of its personal property, a credit facility the UOHIF has entered into with its corporate banker to provide up to \$20,000 in borrowing subject to the UOHIF cash flow requirements.
-The outstanding balance at March 31, 2018 was \$10,000.
+The University of Ottawa Heart Institute has guaranteed, in the form of a second ranking security in all of its personal property, a credit facility the UOHIF has entered into with its corporate banker to provide up to \$20,000 in borrowing subject to the Foundation's cash flow requirements.